-Valverde nets again as Real Madrid beat Elche to keep pace in La Liga race
+Valverde nets again while Guler hits wondergoal, as Real Madrid beat Elche

 Even a late own goal by Manuel Angel could not dampen Los Blancos’ spirits, especially when Arda Guler went on to net what will surely be the goal of the season from inside his own half.

-The 21-year-old Turkey midfielder spotted Elche goalkeeper Matías Dituro off his line and didn’t hesitate to launch a long lob with his left foot that sailed over the hapless ’keeper and bounced once before settling into the net.
+The 21-year-old Turkiye midfielder spotted Elche goalkeeper Matías Dituro off his line and did not hesitate to launch a long lob with his left foot that sailed over the hapless keeper and bounced once before settling into the net.

-The Santiago Bernabeu stadium erupted in applause for the memorable goal that came with the victory beyond doubt in the 89th minute.
+The Santiago Bernabeu stadium erupted in applause for the memorable goal that came with the beyond-doubt victory in the 89th minute.

-Güler joined Madrid from Fenerbache in 2023.
-He has scored four goals this season, when he has gained more playing time after the exit of veteran Luka Modric.
+Güler joined Madrid from Fenerbahce in 2023.
+He has scored four goals this season, as he has gained more playing time after the exit of veteran Luka Modric.

 The win moves Real to within a point of leaders Barcelona, who can restore their four-point advantage when they play Sevilla on Sunday.

-The game had been a nervy affair at Bernabeu Stadium until Rudiger’s opener settled the Madrid crowd.
+The game at Bernabeu Stadium had been a nervy affair until Rudiger’s opener settled the Madrid crowd.

 The victory marks a third straight win for Real, who had lost two on the bounce in the league prior to the current run, and parted company with their coach Xabi Alonso in January.